Kiki Divaris

 Vasilliki Babaletakis "Kiki" Divaris (c.
 13 September 1925 in Sparta – 5 December 2015) was a Greek fashion designer, model and the first white woman to have been declared a liberation war hero in Zimbabwe.

 Early life

 Divaris grew up in Cape Town.

 Career

 Divaris was a close friend of Robert Mugabe, his first wife Sally, and current wife, Grace.
 She created the Miss Zimbabwe beauty pageant.
 In 2012, at 88, she still ran the event.
-In 2013, she handed over the Miss Zim business to Mary Mubaiwa.
+In 2013, she handed over the Miss Zimbabwe business to Mary Mubaiwa.

 Death

 Divaris died in her sleep on 5 December 2015, at the Borrowdale Clinic Trauma Centre, Harare, Zimbabwe, from pneumonia.
 She was 90.